top of page

 Transformational Leadership Potential

-• Proven track record of impactful leadership, public service, and/or social entrepreneurship.
+• A track record of impactful leadership, public service, or social entrepreneurship.

 Mountaintop Fellowship values: universal compassion, unconditional love, visionary wisdom, long-term dedication, and selfless